dsmorgan/yacgb/README.md

 # Yet Another Cryptocurrency Grid Bot (yacgb) - Still a work in progress

 ## Overview
-An experiment in bot-based Crypto trading, with the goal of having Jeff Bezos pay for running it [^1].
+An experiment in bot-based Crypto trading, with the goal of having it run in the cloud and having Jeff Bezos pay for running it! [^1].
 The current implementation uses a standard grid trading strategy, with the ability to set several safety settings in cases that the current price of a currency goes outside of the grid.

-Feature Summary:
+Built using:
 - ccxt library, enabling access to just about every crypto exchange out there
-- Leverages AWS DynamoDB as a doc store, and pynamodb for accessing it
+- pynamodb library, enabling persistence using AWS DynamoDB

 [^1]: Leveraging AWS Free-Tier, which notoriously lacks any guardrails.
 No gurantees it will actually cost you nothing and requires fairly regular monitoring and experience in AWS cost management practices, YMMV.